 If you enjoyed this post, subscribe to WAD Newsletter to receive the latest posts and all the behind the scenes stories once a month (100% guaranteed spam-free)

+As part of my partnership with Aqua Lung, they provided me with complimentary BCDs to write this review.
+As always, all my views and opinions are my own and reflect honestly my experience.
 Photo credit: pictures of me underwater wearing the Rogue BCD courtesy of Thierry of Babou Côté Océan in Hienghène, New Caledonia.

 PIN IT FOR LATER